Q: Why Should I deal with a Car Broker rather than just going to a dealer?

 Q: Should I take Finance and Insurance through a car dealer?

-A: Window tinting can be obtained for around $400 through Car Business.
-My company has arrangements with local tint shops to do just that price – $400.
-Don’t be overcharged. $400 is the price to pay for the average vehicle
+A: Window tinting can be obtained for under $400 through Car Business.
+My company has arrangements with local tint shops to do the job for $375.
+Don’t be overcharged. $375 is the price to pay for high-quality guaranteed tint for the average vehicle

 Q: How do I pick the right car for my needs?